Panagyurishte Treasure

-The Panagyurishte Treasure (Панагюрско златно съкровище) is a Thracian treasure.
+The Panagyurishte Treasure (Панагюрско златно съкровище), also known as the "Panagyurishte hoard," is a grouping of artifacts of archeological significance accidentally discovered by three factory workers near Panagyruishte, Bulgaria on December 8, 1949.
+Peter Gorbanov, a curator at a local museum near the site of the find, determined the find to be a spectacular collection of Thracian artifacts.
+The find was ultimately determined to be from the turn of the fourth to the third century B.C. and was one of the greatest gold hoards ever discovered, at the time.

 Description

-The treasure consists of a phiale, an amphora, three oinochoai and four rhytons with total weight of 6.164 kg of 24-karat gold.
+The treasure consists of a phiale, an amphora-rhyton, and seven rhyta with total weight of 6.164 kg of 24-karat gold.
 All nine vessels are richly and skilfully decorated.
 It is dated from the turn of the 4th-3rd centuries BC.
 It is thought to have been used as a royal ceremonial set by the Thracian king Seuthes III.

 The items may have been buried to hide them during 4th century BC invasions of the area by the Celts or Macedonians.
 The phiale carries inscriptions giving its weight in Greek drachmae and Persian darics.